 That’s it!
 You have practically encrypted a PDF document.
 You can do this for your personal notes and other single file or documents.

 There you have it, we have finally learned how to encrypt files on Mac using Disk Utility as well as encrypting the entire disk using FileVault.
 However, using FileVault might consume or take much space on your drive and may cause latency or poor device performance.
 If you need to optimize and clean your Mac and gain more space, use PowerMyMac.
-This is an all-in-one solution that helps you optimize your Mac by giving us three powerful options: Status, Cleaner, and Toolkit.
+This is an all-in-one solution that helps you optimize your Mac by giving us 8 powerful options.
 Feel free to use this program in case you need more storage space!

 We hope you have learned something from this guide and let us know your thoughts in the comments below!